WEBSITE PRIVACY NOTICE

 Please note that we may process your personal data without your knowledge or consent, in compliance with the above rules, where this is required or permitted by law.

-We may share your personal data with service providers, acting as processors, based in Cyprus, who provide IT and system administration services for the purposes set out in the table in paragraph 4 above.
+We may share your personal data with service providers, acting as processors, based in Cyprus, who provide IT and system administration services for the purposes set out in section 5 of this notice.
 We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
 We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.

 We do not transfer your personal data outside the European Economic Area (EEA).